UTKARSH007d/enterprise-ai-kms/README.md

 - AI responses
 - Session timestamps

-This allows conversations to be maintained within the application.
+This allows users to continue conversations within the application.

 ---

-### 10. Audit Logging
+### 11. Audit Logging

-Important administrative operations are recorded through audit logs.
+Important administrative operations are recorded using audit logs.

 Examples include:

 - User creation
+- User deletion
 - User promotion
 - User demotion
+- Document upload
+- Document download
-- User deletion
+- Setting updates

-This provides a record of important administrative activities.
+Audit logs provide administrators with a record of important system activities.

 ---

-### 11. Admin Dashboard
+### 12. Admin Dashboard

-The administration dashboard provides an overview of the system.
+The Admin Dashboard provides an overview of the system.

 It includes statistics related to: